StatCan/UN-PML-Pilot/flower-test/4-paillier-common-key/README.md

 Run server and 4 clients in a `tmux` session called `flower` for 25 training rounds and in debug mode. `tmux` has to be installed.

-        ./launch-test.sh flower 25 1
+        ./launch-test.sh flower 20 1

-It should show a window like this:
+It should show four plots like this:

 <img src="results.png" width="720" />